Skip to main content Skip to secondary navigation

 • This informational house page provides details regarding Adelfa/Norcliffe.
 Find Adelfa/Norcliffe at the Stanford Searchable Map here.

-• The Asian American theme house was established at Stanford in 1971 to create community and center the experiences of a very small and primarily first generation Asian American student population.
+The Asian American theme house, located in the Wilbur Hall complex, was established at Stanford in 1971 to create community and center the experiences of a very small and primarily first-generation Asian American student population.

 • 650 Mayfield Exterior.
 Credit: Residential and Dining Enterprises